How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 When picking your node frequencies be sure to consult the above sources, and verify the frequencies are not being used by other nearby users or systems.

-A general note on tone squelch settings, Yaesu HTs (FT-530, FT5D) have very good squelch that drops quickly (maybe ~20mS max) and quietly, and Icom 9700s are even faster with basically no squelch tail at all, but the Kenwood TH-D72 and D74 are not so quick and have a much more noticeable squelch tail, more like 50-100+mS and fairly loud.
-Therefore I enabled Tone Encode on the node TX HT and Tone Squelch on my other radios to minimize squelch tails after the node unkeys.
-Both Kenwoods now drop squelch immediately ie. no squelch tail at all.
+A general note on tone squelch settings, Yaesu HTs (FT-530, FT5D) have very good squelch that drops quickly (maybe ~20mS max) and quietly, and Icom 9700s are even faster with basically no squelch tail at all, but the Kenwood TH-D72A is not so quick and has a much more noticeable squelch tail, more like 50-100+mS and fairly loud.
+Therefore I enable Tone Encode on the node TX HT and Tone Squelch on my other radios to minimize squelch tails after the node unkeys.
+The D72 then drops squelch immediately ie. no squelch tail at all.
 The FT-530 doesn't drop squelch any faster with Tone Squelch on but that's fine as the tail was already short and quiet.
+DCS can be used instead of CTCSS and seems better for Squelch Tail Elimination (STE) however as there are very few recent HT models that support Cross-Band Full-Duplex I am not aware of any HTs that properly support DCS and full-duplex.
+The Alinco DJ-G7 may be the only one that does but it has a limitation that it can do DCS on only one band at a time.
+The Yaesu FT-51R and Icom IC-W32A are currently my favorite HTs for use with full-duplex nodes.
+I do not recommend the TH-D72 as it's pretty noisy in duplex mode.

 Ferrite Filters, Filter Capacitors

-Clip-on ferrite cores or ferrite beads are needed on at least some of the cables.
+Ferrite cores are needed on at least some of the cables.
 Laird 28A2029-0A2 work well and have enough room to allow cables to be wrapped 2 or 3 times.
 They are less than $1.50 ea. in Qty's of 10, and often come in handy for other things around the shack.
 One of these is recommended on the cable from the HT power supply, and may be needed on other cables depending on your specific setup and RF environment.
 Ferrite kits can be found on amazon eg. with 50 pieces of various sizes 3.5–13mm for about $20.
 These are great for any ham shack and accommodate all common cable sizes.

 Ferrite filters should generally be used with any DC power supply, with the cord wrapped around the ferrite a few times at the side of the cord closest to the power supply.
 Without that there can be significant buzz that comes through onto the node audio.
 This is a common issue caused by RF induced on the power cord causing 60Hz harmonics when the rectifier diodes in the power supply are near their zero-crossing points where they can be modulated by induced RF.
-This results in a broadbanded buzz on 60Hz and its harmonics that gets louder and quieter as you move antennas or cables around or move around with your HT that you're talking to the node with.
+This results in a broadbanded buzz on 60Hz and harmonics that gets louder and quieter as you move antennas or cables around or move around with your HT that you're talking to the node with.
 Ferrite filters placed appropriately can reduce this by 99+%.

 As a general recommendation for any node, the output ripple of any power supply, converter or regulator should be < 1mV AC, and at least 2200uF of low-impedance capacitance should be added to the power supply output to achieve that, and a few turns of the DC power cable should be wrapped around a ferrite core as close to the power supply case as possible.